Bombing of the Soji-ji Ossuary

 The Bombing of the Soji-ji Ossuary (総持寺納骨堂爆破事件, Sōjiji Nōkotsudō Bakuha Jiken) was a terrorist bomb attack in Yokohama, Japan that occurred on 6 April 1972.
-It was undertaken by a group which would soon be known as the East Asia Anti-Japan Armed Front, though this name was not decided on until later in the same year.
+It was undertaken by a group which would later be known as the East Asia Anti-Japan Armed Front.

 Origin and history of the target

 The remains that were laid in Joshoden, the ossuary of Soji-ji in Yokohama, are those of about 5,000 Japanese who lived in Korea under Japanese rule originally buried in the cemeteries of Keijo, the then capital of Korea which is now Seoul.
 After the end of colonialism these remains were left unattended so at the behest of Mayor Kim Hyonok an ossuary was built in 1970 at a civilian cemetery in Seoul.
-However, a series of anti-Japanese attacks damaged this ossuary and finally on 15 August 1971 it was destroyed.
+However, a series of anti-Japanese attacks damaged this ossuary, and finally on 15 August 1971, it was destroyed.
 The remains, which were out of necessity incinerated, were returned to Japan and it was decided that they would be entrusted to Soji-ji, the main temple of the Soto school.